Integrative Oncology for Acupuncturists, Bodyworkers and Other Health Professionals

 Design a draft service menu that aligns with personal strengths, professional goals, and ethical guidelines.

-Taught by Angela Lorbeck
+Taught by Dr. Angela Lorbeck

 5 CE hours.
 Hybrid (Zoom or in person): $125